chrissnead/Credit_Risk_Analysis/README.md

 ## Summary

-Based on the six models used, the EasyEnsembleClassifier is by far most accurate with an accuracy percentage of 93.2% and precision of 9%, therefore would be recommended for use in assessing credit risk.
-The least recommended would have to be the ClusterCentroid as the results are far from accurate with a percentage of 54.4% accuracy and 1% precision.
+Based on the six models used, the EasyEnsembleClassifier is by far most accurate with an accuracy percentage of 93.2%, precision of 9% for high risk and 100% for low risk, and a recall of 92% for high risk and 94% for low risk.
+Though the precision is still low, it is much better at classifying fraudulent loan applications, therefore would be recommended for use in assessing credit risk.